 Criminal justice is a program offered within the sociology major.
 Students earn a sociology degree with an emphasis in criminal justice by taking courses on cops, courts, corrections and constitutional law (provided by political science faculty).

-The Nonprofit Leadership minor also resides within the Sociology Department.
+The Nonprofit Leadership minor also resides within the department of sociology.
 Sponsored by the sociology department, the Nonprofit Leadership major requires four courses on nonprofits as well as courses in leadership, sociology and business.

 The professors are what make Franklin College’s sociology department special.
 They are actually invested in my education, care about what I am thinking, and most of all want me to succeed. - Kassidy Andrews '20